-- promoting personal reflection routinely in school including through our approach to behaviour, worry, conflict and the celebration of our gifts - enhancing the ability of the children to participate more fully in collective prayer and liturgy - providing regular opportunities to gather as a whole-school community to pray and celebrate: in regular whole-school worship, in liturgies related to the Church's year like Ash Wednesday, Daily Advent reflections, the Way of the Cross and the May liturgy for Our Lady, Feast Days, Chaplaincy led liturgies. - providing regular opportunities for children to prepare simple group or weekly class liturgies , prayers, spiritual displays and activities - enabling the Chaplaincy team to meet in their prayer group weekly, lead liturgies and encourage other children in school to use the chapel to worship and reflect. - nurturing confidence, knowledge and spiritual awareness amongst all teaching staff by sharing and leading in staff liturgies, staff prayers and retreat days. - equipping all those involved with the provision of collective worship with the knowledge to plan their liturgy using the school liturgy planning sheets in line with the four elements of 'Gather', 'Word', 'Response' and 'Mission'. - regularly providing the opportunity for the whole school community to share in the Holy Eucharist in school feast days like St Joseph, beginning and end of year Mass, Class Masses, class liturgies and our participation in the First Holy Communion Mass - encouraging familiarity with the Parish by inviting them to worship and celebrate with us at the chapel and by taking the children to visit St Joseph's Church - promoting and giving access to prayer opportunities in a wide variety of forms and style traditional, repetitive, meditative, sung, processions, movement etc.
+- promoting personal reflection routinely in school including through our approach to behaviour, worry, conflict and the celebration of our gifts enhancing the ability of the children to participate more fully in collective prayer and liturgy - providing regular opportunities to gather as a whole-school community to pray and celebrate in regular whole-school worship, in liturgies related to the Church's year like Ash Wednesday, Daily Advent reflections, the Way of the Cross and the May liturgy for Our Lady, Feast Days.

+- providing regular opportunities for children to prepare simple group or weekly class liturgical prayers, spiritual displays, and activities - enabling the Chaplaincy team to meet in their prayer group fortnightly, lead liturgies and encourage other children in school to worship and reflect - nurturing confidence, knowledge, and spiritual awareness amongst all teaching staff by sharing and leading in staff liturgies, staff prayers and retreat days. - equipping all those involved with the provision of collective worship with the knowledge to plan their liturgy broadly in line with the four elements of 'Gathering', 'Word', 'Action' and 'Mission'. - regularly providing the opportunity for the whole school community to share in the Holy Eucharist in school feast days like St Joseph, beginning and end of year Mass, Class Masses, and our participation in the First Holy Communion Mass - encouraging familiarity with the Parish by inviting them to worship and celebrate with us and by taking the children to visit St Joseph's Church, attending morning Mass on some occasions - promoting and giving access to prayer opportunities in a wide variety of forms and style traditional, repetitive, meditative, sung, processions, movement etc